 - Drug treatment is rapidly becoming more available for the most severely ill with COVID-19.
 These treatments might lead to improvement for ME/CFS.

-- Advance Directives: Everyone, not just those with ME/CFS, should document end-of-life wishes on paper regarding aggressive medical care in a life-threatening situation.
+- Advance Directives: Everyone, not just those with ME/CFS/FM, should document end-of-life wishes on paper regarding aggressive medical care in a life-threatening situation.
 Discuss with family and medical professionals as needed.
+See planning document below.

 - Things to Know about the COVID-19 Pandemic (CDC)